HubTou/vuxml/VUXML.3.md

 The *VUXML_DEBUG* environment variable can be set to any value to enable debug mode.

-The *LOCALAPPDATA* and *TMP* environment variables under Windows, and *HOME*, *TMPDIR* and *TMP* environment variables under other operating systems can influence of the caching directory used.
+The *LOCALAPPDATA* and *TMP* environment variables under Windows, and *HOME*, *TMPDIR* and *TMP* environment variables under other operating systems can influence the caching directory used.

 ## SEE ALSO
 [vuxml(1)](https://github.com/HubTou/vuxml/blob/main/VUXML.1.md),